What You Need to Know About Hormonal Hair Loss

 - Prolonged stress

 Regardless of your age or hormones, treating your hair with care and kindness will maintain hair growth and help prevent hair loss.
-You can also promote thicker, fuller hair with products that help the body stay calm.
+You can also promote thicker, fuller looking hair with products that help the body stay calm.

-How to Help Hormonal Hair Loss
+How to Help Hormonal Hair Challenges

 "Hair loss is almost always an indication of something going wrong or changing in the body," Abdullah advised.
 "So it's important as your first step to see your doctor and health care provider."